-- Scientist Career Award: The Scientist Career Award was established to recognize excellence in research at Lawson Health Research Institute (Lawson).
-Research effectiveness is demonstrated by the degree to which the scientist has had a relevant and sustained impact through contributions in his/her field of study, is able to stimulate and challenge the research ability of students, communicates research results effectively and maintains a mastery of his/her subject area as demonstrated by national/international profile.
-The award recipient will receive an award of $10,000, and his/her name engraved on a plaque displayed within Lawson.
+The Lawson Scientist of the Year Award (formerly named the Lawson Scientist Career Award) was established to recognize excellence in research at Lawson.
+Research effectiveness is demonstrated by the degree to which the scientist has had a relevant and sustained impact through contributions in his/her field of study, is able to stimulate and challenge the research ability of students, to communicate research results effectively, and to maintain a mastery of his/her subject area as demonstrated by national/international profile.
+The award recipient will receive a prize of $10,000 and his/her name engraved on a plaque displayed within Lawson.

-- Dr. Joseph Gilbert Research Contribution of the Year Award: Dr. Joseph Gilbert was the Chief Administration Officer of Lawson from 2000-2006.
+Dr. Joseph Gilbert was the Chief Administration Officer of Lawson from 2000-2006.
 The Dr. Joseph Gilbert Research Contribution of the Year Award was established in 2006 upon his retirement to recognize his work as a physician, academic, researcher, and executive.
 The recipient of the award will be a scientist who has had a recent publication that describes a significant contribution to research.
-The award recipient will receive a prize of $5000, and his/her name engraved on a plaque displayed within Lawson.
+The award will be made on the basis of the single publication.
+The award recipient will receive a prize of $6000 and his/her name engraved on a plaque displayed within Lawson.

-- Staff Award of Excellence: The Staff Award was created in 2002 to honour the contributions of dynamic, hardworking individuals at Lawson Health Research Institute.
-The Award recipient will receive a cash award of $1,000, and his/her name engraved on a plaque displayed within Lawson.
+The Staff Award was created in 2002 to honour the contributions of dynamic, hardworking individuals (or teams of individuals) at Lawson.
+The Award recipient will receive a cash award of $1000 and his/her name engraved on a plaque displayed within Lawson.

-- Leadership Award: The Leadership Award Fund was established with the St. Joseph’s Health Care Foundation in 2002 by Miggsie Lawson to honour her long-time friend, Sister Mary Doyle.
-The recipient of the Lawson Leadership Award exhibits the same leadership qualities as Sister Mary Doyle, e.g. acts as an advocate for health research in the community, supports activities at Lawson, and demonstrates social responsibility.
-The Award recipient will receive a cash prize of $1,000, and his/her name engraved on a plaque displayed within Lawson.
+The Lawson Leadership Award for Fellows & Students fund was established with the St. Joseph’s Health Care Foundation in 2002 by Miggsie Lawson to honour her long-time friend, Sister Mary Doyle.
+The recipient of the Lawson Leadership Award for Fellows & Students exhibits the same leadership qualities as Sister Mary Doyle.
+The award recipient will receive a cash prize of $1000 and his/her name engraved on a plaque displayed within Lawson.